nllz/IRTF-HRPC/draft-research.md

 A third position that is similar to that of Brown et al., is taken by {{Broeders}} who argues that 'we must find ways to continue guaranteeing the overall integrity and functionality of the public core of the Internet.'
 He argues that the best way to do this is by declaring the backbone of the Internet - which includes the TCP/IP protocol suite, numerous standards, the Domain Name System (DNS), and routing protocols - a common public good.
 This is a different approach than that of {{Clarketal}} and {{Brownetal}} because Broeders does not suggest that social values should (or should not) be explicitly coded into the Internet's architecture, but rather that the existing architecture should be seen as an entity of public value.

-Bless and Orwat {{Bless}} represents a fourth position.
+Bless and Orwat {{Bless}} represent a fourth position.
 They argue that it is to early to make any definitive claims, but that there is a need for more careful analysis of the impact of protocol design choices on human rights.
 They also argue that it is important to search for solutions that 'create awareness in the technical community about impact of design choices on social values.
 And work towards a methodology for co-design of technical and institutional systems.'

 Our position is that hard-coding human rights into protocols is very complicated as each situation is dependent on its context.
 At this point is difficult to say whether hard-coding human rights into protocols is wise (or feasible).
 It is however important to make consicious and explicit design decisions that take into account the human rights protocol considerations guidelines developed below.
 This will ensure that the impact protocols can have on human rights is clear and explicit, both for developers and for users.
 In addition, it ensures that the impact of specific protocol on human rights is carefully considered and that concrete design decisions are documented in the protocol.